MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 In the **Payment Journal** window, you can process payments to your vendors by exporting a file together with the payment information from the journal lines.
 You can then upload the file to your electronic bank where the related money transfers are processed.

 > [!NOTE]
->  In the generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]-->, a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
-In addition, the generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]--> supports the SEPA Credit Transfer format.
+>  In the generic version of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/dyn_nav_md.md)]--> supports the SEPA Credit Transfer format.
 In your country\/region, other formats for electronic payments may be available.
 >
->  To enable export of bank file formats that are not supported by the generic or local versions of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]-->, use the Date Exchange Framework.
-For more information, see [How to: Set Up Data Exchange Definitions](../BusinessFunctionality/DataExchange/how-to-set-up-data-exchange-definitions.md).
+>  To enable export of bank file formats that are not supported by the generic or local versions of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/how-to-set-up-data-exchange-definitions.md).

  To enable SEPA credit transfers, you must first set up a bank account, a vendor, and the general journal batch that the payment journal is based on.